 The Unfitting Piece of Happiness

-Even though it has been proven through research that the pursuit of happiness leaves negative side effects, people are still resistant to it.
-It is understandable that many people have been conditioned to believe they should strive and search for happiness in their life, so that they may be successful.
-People believe that whether you find happiness or not will determine the value or measure of success of their life.
-People are immersed in how the value of happiness is deemed very high in today’s society and are surrounded by the increasing demand for guidance through motivational speakers, life coaches, and self-help books all with the main focus of increasing happiness.
+Even though it has been proven through research that the pursuit of happiness is at best unrewarding and at worst disastrous, it remains for most of us a core value.
+We’ve been conditioned to believe that we should strive for happiness and that it’s worth fighting a war to defend our right to do so by documents as fundamental as the Declaration of Independence.
+It is understandable that there is a widespread belief that whether you find happiness or not will determine the value or measure of success of their life.
+It is easy to be immersed in how the value of happiness is deemed very high in today’s society and are surrounded by the increasing demand for guidance with the main focus of increasing happiness.
 Studies have shown that people who extremely value happiness are less likely to attain long-term happiness, which is explained by lower levels of psychological well-being and life satisfaction.
 However, identifying the purpose of life will result in more life fulfillment and satisfaction.

-The article in the journal of the Review of General Psychology also states that subjective happiness may be integral to mental and physical health.
-In reality, individual happiness creates a selfish drive that shows how people are not satisfied and will continue searching for happiness.
+Searching for happiness not only results in negative impacts on physical health, but also on mental health.
+Individual happiness creates a selfish drive that shows how people are not satisfied and will continue searching for happiness.
 This entails negatively affecting your mental and physical health.
 It has been shown that striving for personal gains can damage connections with others.
 For example, people who have high self-esteem often fail to attend to others’ needs and are unaware of how their actions can affect others.
 In addition, a narrow determination of achieving goals can cause people to disregard others’ feelings.
 Setting a small focus for achieving your happiness goal can be regarded as a selfish drive that neglects the emotions of those who surround you.
 This causes the pursuit of happiness to damage people’s relationships with others, resulting in loneliness.
 By ruining your relationships and connections with the people surrounding you, your search for happiness has left you with no one you can emotionally or physically connect to.
 This negatively affects your mental and physical health, as you are likely to turn to unhealthy behaviors.
 Studies were conducted and they examined correlations between valuing happiness and reports of loneliness in a large community sample.
 Another study was conducted as well to test the effects of experimental manipulation of valuing happiness on loneliness, through self-reports and a hormonal indicator, progesterone, of social connection.
 These results showed that valuing happiness is linked to greater indications of loneliness.
 This can lead to those pursuing happiness being at risk for poor mental health associated with more depressive symptoms.

 Gruber, J. J. (n.d.).
 Four ways happiness can hurt you.
 Greater Good.
 Retrieved November 4, 2021, from https://greatergood.berkeley.edu/article/item/four_ways_happiness_can_hurt_you.